ClojureBridge/curriculum/outline/intro.md

 #### EXERCISE 2: Evaluate file and line - Part 1

 * Open the file `welcometoclojurebridge/src/clojurebridge_turtle/walk.clj`
-* Evaluate the entire file by hitting "Run with REPL" followed by "Reload"
+* Evaluate the entire file by hitting "Run with REPL" followed by "Reload File"
 * See what happens
 * Type `(forward 40)` on the bottom line of `walk.clj` in the editor.
-Evaluate this line by selecting line and hitting "Eval Selection"
+Evaluate this line by selecting line and hitting "Reload Selection"
 * See what happens

 (Continue on EXERCISE 3)